-Over the summer, I had a socially distanced sit-down in the stunning grounds of the William Morris Gallery in Walthamstow – the former home of a man who revolutionised how we think about art, design, social activism and the connection between chintzy wallpaper and revolution.
-It seemed a fitting spot to chat about south London-formed experimental music and art collective Late Works, with its founder and graphic designer Joseph Bradley Hill.
+Over the summer, we had a socially distanced sit-down in the stunning grounds of the William Morris Gallery in Walthamstow – the former home of a man who revolutionised how we think about art, design, social activism and the connection between chintzy wallpaper and revolution.
+It seemed a fitting spot to chat about the south London-formed experimental music and art collective Late Works, with its founder and graphic designer Joseph Bradley Hill.

 How would you describe what Late Works is and what it does?

-Late Works is a permutable collective of artists, musicians, film-makers, writers, dancers and designers who populate a nomadic series of live intermedia events of the same name.
-Since September 2018, I've collaborated with more than 135 artists to put on eight different events across London, alongside the Late Works monthly radio show on Resonance Extra.
+Late Works is a permutable collective of artists, musicians, filmmakers, writers, dancers and designers who populate a nomadic series of live intermedia events of the same name.
+Since September 2018, I've collaborated with more than 135 artists to put on eight events across London, alongside the Late Works monthly radio show on Resonance Extra.

 Initially aiming to examine the gesamtkunstwerk concept, Late Works has developed into a set of heavily process-based experimental events united by an ethos of indeterminate intermedia improvisation.
-Late Works has involved many award-winning emerging artists from some of the most prestigious UK art institutions including the Royal Academy, Royal College of Art, Slade and more, including five Bloomberg New Contemporaries and artists exhibited and held in many collections locally and internationally.
+Late Works has involved many award-winning emerging artists from some of the most prestigious UK art institutions, including the Royal Academy, Royal College of Art, Slade and more, including five Bloomberg New Contemporaries and artists exhibited and held in many collections locally and internationally.